NEW ART, NEW ARTISTS MENTORING PROGRAM

 Metalsmithing: Sculptural or decorative work made from metal.
 No jewelry will be accepted in this category.

-Painting: Acrylic, oil and watercolor paintings are accepted.
+Painting: Acrylic, oil, gouache, and watercolor paintings are accepted in this medium.

 Printmaking: Only hand pulled original prints are allowed.
 Prints must be in limited editions, signed and numbered.